Sydney · NSW · 2768

 About renting in Glenwood

 Glenwood is located in Sydney, NSW.
-The median weekly rent is $850, meaning a single person needs to earn at least $147,334 per year to keep rent below 30% of income.
+The median weekly rent is $850, meaning a single person needs to earn at least $147,333 per year to keep rent below 30% of income (based on the $850/wk all-dwellings median, single household).

 How is the salary needed calculated?